lapop-central/lapop/README.md

 ---

-## 🎨 Workflow: AmericasBarometer Data Visualization
+## 🎨 Workflow: 'AmericasBarometer' Data Visualization

 1. Load the package in R: